 2) carefulness (the ability to identify and avoid mistakes and errors in reasoning),

-3) thoroughness (the ability to think clearly and distinctly, providing sufficient justification for claims), and formal and informal fallacies of reasoning, the structure of arguments, deductive and inductive reasoning, basic propositional and categorical logic, and sociocultural criticism.
+3) thoroughness (the ability to think clearly and distinctly, providing sufficient justification for claims), and propositional and categorical logic, and sociocultural criticism.

 4) open mindedness (the ability judge fairly, empathetically, and with sensitivity to alternative beliefs).